-In my husbands home country of New Zealand they are a very popular ornamental tree and have been widely grown since the 1920's.
-Established trees can be very productive and give a bountiful harvest of fruit each season from mid March to early June.
+In my husband's home country of New Zealand they are a very popular ornamental tree and have been widely grown since the 1920s.
+Established trees can be very productive and give a bountiful harvest of fruit each season from mid-March to early June.

-In New Zealand during feijoa season of course they are plentiful and many people sell them cheap or have a neighbor with more fruit then they can use.
+In New Zealand during feijoa season of course they are plentiful and many people sell them cheap or have a neighbor with more fruit than they can use.
 In Australia or other parts of the world try asking around your local buy, sell swap groups.
 You may be able to find someone with a tree who's happy to trade for some fruit like I did or they occasionally have them at local supermarkets depending on where you are in the world.

 Fresh lime: fresh lime is best for this recipe.
 The tang helps enhance the flavor of the feijoas.
 I don't recommend using bottled lime juice, it won't taste the same.

 Thickened cream: I use thickened cream in Australia which as a fat content of about 34%.
 You could also use heavy cream or heavy whipping cream which is similar.

 Granulated sugar: also known as white sugar.
 You could use castor sugar if you prefer.
 I don't recommend using other types of sugar, they will be hard to dissolve and will compete with the flavors in this ice cream.